PaulMarisOUMary/Discord-Bot/.github/README.md

 ### SQL tables structure

+> [!NOTE]
-> **Note** These tables are required in the database if you have planned to use the bot as if provided
+> These tables are required in the database if you have planned to use the bot as if provided

 - `table_birthday`
 ```sql